Steve McCarthy (ice hockey): Playing career

 As an unsigned free agent over the summer, McCarthy continued his playing career by signing a one-year contract with the Kalamazoo Wings of the ECHL on October 3, 2015.
 In 30 games with the Wings, McCarthy contributed with 9 points before returning to the American League in signing a professional try-out contract with the Lake Erie Monsters on January 8, 2016.
 McCarthy featured in 17 games with the Monsters, and remained on the roster as a healthy scratch as the Monsters won their first Calder Cup.

 On July 19, 2016, McCarthy signalled the end of his playing career after 16 professional seasons, in accepting an assistant coach role to remain with the Lake Erie Monsters.

+Coaching career

+McCarthy was promoted to assistant coach of the Monsters' NHL affiliate, the Columbus Blue Jackets, in 2021.
+After four and a half seasons with the team, McCarthy was fired alongside head coach Dean Evason on January 12, 2026.

 International play

 McCarthy was captain of Team Canada at the 2000 World Juniors Championships in Sweden.
 He led the team to a bronze medal finish, as Canada defeated the United States in a shootout.